 Author Isaac Asimov identifies many errors about the chemical competence of Sherlock Holmes, who Conan Doyle specifies as an expert.
 Just to name two, in “The Adventure of the Dying Detective” Holmes refers to acetone using the plural noun “acetones” as if it would belong to a compound class and not to the specific compound it actually is.
 In “The Adventure of the Engineer’s Thumb” the detective comments about an “amalgam” forgers use to make counterfeit money, but he should have spoken of an “alloy” because the story makes no mention of the mercury needed to create any amalgam.

-P.S: if you wish to read “A Study in Scarlett”, first Sherlock Holmes story, you only have to click the cover reproduced above.
+P.S: if you wish to read “A Study in Scarlet”, the very first Sherlock Holmes story, just click the cover reproduced above.
+You can also read some other Sherlock Holmes adventures in their original first STRAND edition here.